sachsy/db-api/README.md

 * email parsing: set personID using email address first before in-reply-to
 * Where to translate ugly errors (probably using regexp matching) into simple i18n keys for the UI to show in user's language?
-* combine Gengo features into one CLI script

 ## API: